THIS ONE SETTLEMENT

 C) …prevent the territory from plunging forever below that acerbic and menacing fog that was the disunited states of America.

-D) insert your own reading here: ____________________________________________________________________.
+D) Insert your own reading here: _____________________________________________________________.

 Whatever happened and whatever the meaning of that, one of those colonists who took up Douglas’ offer was Mifflin Wistar Gibbs.
 It’s a fabulous name and one that more folks should know.
 Prior to arriving in Victoria, Gibbs had spent eight years in California’s goldfields after having accompanied Fredrick Douglass on an abolitionist speaking tour of New York state.
-In his autobiography, Shadow & Light, Gibbs describes hopping on the steamship Republic for Victoria with enterprising souls from all over.
+In his autobiography, Gibbs describes hopping on the steamship Republic for Victoria with enterprising souls from all over.
 “We had on board upward of seven hundred, comprising a variety of tongues and nations.
 The bustle and turmoil incident to getting off and being properly domiciled; the confusion of tongues and peculiarity of temperament resembled the Babel of old.”
 Gibbs writes of the burgeoning settlement being “delightful as a place of residence and well adapted to great mercantile and industrial possibilities” due in no small part to the “salubrity of its climate” and spacious harbour.
 Indeed.
 He mentions everyone aboard the Republic receiving warm welcome from colony officials and its governor and of the delight in finding this place.
-“I cannot describe with what joy we hailed the opportunity to enjoy that liberty under the ‘British lion’ denied to us beneath the pinions o fthe American Eagle,” Gibbs recalls.
+“I cannot describe with what joy we hailed the opportunity to enjoy that liberty under the ‘British lion’ denied to us beneath the pinions of the American Eagle,” Gibbs recalls.
 He notes how hundreds of people just like him from all across America “settled in Victoria, drawn thither by the two-fold inducement — gold discovery and the assurance of enjoying impartially the benefits of constitutional liberty … they built or bought homes and other property, and by industry and character vastly improved their condition and were the recipients of respect and esteem from the community.”
 For his part, Gibbs knew what he was doing and quickly got down to business.
 Immediately he established himself as a successful retailer, competing with the Hudson’s Bay Company in equipping those heading to the goldfields.
 He also became an early real estate speculator.
 His prosperity led him to return to the US to find and marry his wife, Maria Ann Alexander.
 The pair settled back in Victoria, bought land and built a home right in the middle of what is now James Bay, and had themselves five children.
 Soon Gibbs won a seat on Victoria City Council, representing James Bay, and served as acting mayor (becoming the first Black person elected to public office in what is today BC, the second to hold elected office in what is now Canada, and only the third such person in all of North America).
 He also built British Columbia’s first railway, for a mining operation on Haida Gwaii.
 Apparently, all of that wasn’t enough for him.
-Gibbs, now a British citizen and with the end of the Civil War and ratification of the 13th Amendment officially ending slavery, followed his wife back to the US in 1870.
+With the end of the US Civil War and ratification of the 13th Amendment officially ending slavery, Gibbs, now a British citizen, followed his wife back to the US in 1870.
 (His adventures in British territories over, Gibbs decided to read law, pass the bar, and eventually open his own firm in Little Rock, Arkansas, where he was elected America’s first Black municipal judge and worked as a state official for the Republican Party before President William McKinley named him US Consul to Madagascar at age 75, in 1898.
-In 1901 Gibbs returned to Arkansas and published an autobiography the following year, titled Shadow and Light: An Autobiography with Reminiscences of the Last and Present Century.
+In 1901 Gibbs returned to Arkansas and published Shadow and Light: An Autobiography with Reminiscences of the Last and Present Century.
 In 1903, he opened the Capital City Savings Bank with a health insurance division, the People’s Mutual Aid Association.
 Mifflin Wistar Gibbs thrived until 1915, aged 92.)
 What a life!

 Beginning in 1860, Douglas answered the Haida’s prior refusal to submit unconditionally for rule by the Crown with a program of increasing violence that culminated in spreading smallpox as a political tool.
 After colonists knowingly imported smallpox in 1862, the Douglas administration violated British law to pervert standard disease control measures while reducing the population underpinning native authority in numerous autonomous territories.
 Officials concealed their true intentions at each stage by supplying the public with misdirection.